 He pulled at the rubber band and unfolded a twenty-dollar bill tucked within a bundle of hundreds.
 Opening the glass case door, he grabbed an orange soda.

-“You want coke?”
+“You want coke?” he asked.

 Andrew shook his head.
 “I’ll take a tea.”